Juvenile Court and Community Schools

 A self-contained school with three classrooms for grade 7-12 students who have been referred by school districts and/or probation

-Offers classroom, blended and independent study programs for students in grades 8-12 who are referred by probation, social services, or school district officials
+An education program in partnership with Children of the Rainbow for pregnant and parenting teens in grades 9-12 who are referred by probation, social services, or district officials

 - Understand and appreciate literacy as a key to lifelong learning and success.